 Since 2010/11 the Council has seen its Government Grant funding reduce significantly, as Central Government attempt to reduce the National deficit.
 By 2020/21 Government Grant funding to the Council will have reduced by 62%.
-Mansfield District Council did not expect to receive any non-ring fenced government grant for 2021/22, however, this has been continued for another financial year as the Covid-19 pandemic has meant that reforms to Business Rates have been delayed.
+Mansfield District Council did not expect to receive any non-ring fenced government grant for 2022/23, however, this has been continued as the Covid-19 pandemic and subsequent cost of living crisis have meant that reforms to Business Rates have been delayed.